-Whitstable has long been celebrated for its annual events and activities, plus a very vibrant live music scene and quirky visual arts.
+Whitstable has long been celebrated for its annual events and activities, plus a very vibrant live music scene and visual arts community.
 With the ever popular Oyster Festival, the historic Carnival, the fantastic Harbour Day and now Whit Lit, this town leads the way in Kent for creativity and culture.

-Kent Coast Theatre (KCT), a contemporary theatre company, based in Whitstable, compliments and work alongside these events and adds to the unique fabric in this very eclectic town.
+Kent Coast Theatre (KCT), is based in at The Horsebridge Centre in Whitstable, compliments and works alongside these events and adds to the unique fabric in this very eclectic town.
 Founded in July 2015 by Lou Fowkes and Alison Mead, KCT aims to champion new writing, challenge and re-work traditional plays and perform in interesting and non-theatre spaces.
 Above all, we offer local actors the chance to perform in a professional environment, working to a high level of expertise, with advice, support and guidance.
 We are also delighted that our Patron is Whitstable resident and acclaimed actor of theatre, film, TV and radio Raymond Coulthard.

-Our 2017 production is ‘Women of Kent’ a trilogy of new writing, exploring the lives and loves of three famous women of Kent; Anne Boleyn, Ellen Terry and Vita Sackville-West.
-These new plays will be performed at both the Arden Theatre in Faversham and at Whitstable Castle Tea Gardens (open air).
-This is a very exciting development for the theatre company and offers local audiences a very different theatrical experience.
-For more details on this production and how to book, click over to our ‘Productions’ page.
+Our 2017 production ‘Women of Kent’ was a trilogy of new writing, exploring the lives and loves of three famous women of Kent; Anne Boleyn, Ellen Terry and Vita Sackville-West.
+These new plays were performed at both the Arden Theatre in Faversham and at Whitstable Castle Tea Gardens (open air).
+This was a very exciting development for the theatre company and offered local audiences a very different theatrical experience.
+Our 2018 production will have its first read-through on Monday 5 February at the Horsebridge from 7pm.
+Any new local actors and those interested in stage crew or production would be most welcome.

-We’re also participating once again at Harbour Day on Saturday 5 August, with another specific children’s show, with a nautical theme, that will delight and enthral our young audiences.
+Additional to our main production, for the last three years (they keep asking us back!) we have provided outdoor theatre at Harbour Day, with specific children’s shows with a nautical theme, that will delight and enthral our young audiences.

 KCT Aims & Objectives